in

 A. Reducing Single-Use Plastics

-Reducing single-use plastics is a vital step towards embracing an eco-conscious approach.
-By minimizing the use of disposable plastics, we can significantly reduce their negative impact on the environment.
+Reducing single-use plastics is a big step towards being eco-friendly.
+By using less disposable plastics, we can lessen their harm to the environment.

 B. Reusing and Repurposing Items